 Below is a general overview of the requirements for new clubs in the Sport Club Program.

-Sport Club Program Membership Requirements and Application Process
+Sport Club Program Requirements & Application Process

 - Be a Recognized Student Organization of Florida State University, as determined by the process established by the Student Activities Center.